 Dr Duncan Shrewsbury

 Duncan is passionate about general practice.
-When he was a trainee, he chaired the RCGP national trainees committee, and supported national recruitment initiatives as a trainee (there are still some cringe-worthy video clips posters floating about).
-He has also led the development of the RCGP's wellbeing strategy, and co-chaired the RCGP's newly established wellbeing committee for it's first year.
+When they were a trainee, they chaired the RCGP national trainees committee, and supported national recruitment initiatives (there are still some cringe-worthy video clips posters floating about).
+They have also led the development of the RCGP's wellbeing strategy, and co-chaired the RCGP's newly established wellbeing committee for it's first year.